icrat-org/lektor-icrat-org/README.md

-# ATM Seminar Lektor Source Code
+# ICRAT Lektor Source Code

 This is the Lektor source code for the website https://www.icrat.org.
 This project is written in the [Lektor Content Management System - Static Site Generator](https://www.getlektor.com).